hdlugas/MZsearch/paper/paper.md

 # Usage

-This 'MZsearch' has three main capabilities: (i) converting the raw data to the necessary format for spectral library matching, (ii) running spectral library matching to identify compounds based on their mass spectrometry data, and (iii) plotting a query spectrum vs. a reference
+This MZsearch has three main capabilities: (i) converting the raw data to the necessary format for spectral library matching, (ii) running spectral library matching to identify compounds based on their mass spectrometry data, and (iii) plotting a query spectrum vs. a reference